gavinfielder/gut/README.md

 This is a unit testing framework for C. It adds to your makefile a target `gut`, which will make a unit test runner containing all the unit tests you write into gut/unit\_tests.c

+## Installation

 If you are starting a _new_ project, consider [gframework](https://github.com/gavinfielder/gframework), which includes an option to install GüT.

-## Installation
+This makes installation easier because it's certain to set everything up correctly without fiddling.

 In your root project folder:
 ```bash
 git clone https://github.com/gavinfielder/gut gut